nasp2000/Node32-HUB/README.md

 The firmware is organized around a **pack-based module system**, where each "pack" defines a specific device personality by enabling relevant features.
 Because these modules are independent, a single codebase can generate firmware for completely different use cases, allowing you to mix and match features in endless configurations.

-YES, it is capable of doing many different things, and doing them the right way.

 ## Why Node32-HUB?

 * **One codebase, many devices** — Build tailored firmware for each board without maintaining separate forks.